ibm-cloud-docs/secrets-manager/tutorials/access-storage.md

 {: #access-cos-configure-env}
 {: step}

 To work with {{site.data.keyword.secrets-manager_short}} and Cloud Object Storage, you need to create instances of both services in your {{site.data.keyword.cloud_notm}} account.
-You also need to set up the right permissions so that you can run operations against both services.
+You also need to configure permissions so that you can run operations against both services.

 In this step, you set up an access environment by creating an access group, a service ID, and an {{site.data.keyword.cloud_notm}} API key.
 At the end of the tutorial, you can easily remove both instances if you no longer need them.